karthik-s-k/my-snake-game/README.md

 # my-snake-game (The Great Munch)

-A fun snake-food game where the player controls a snake that moves around the screen and eats food, with the goal of growing as long as possible without running into the walls or its own body.
-The game is built in React JS, it uses the React hooks useState and useEffect to handle state updates and side effects.
+A fun snake-food game awaits players who take control of a snake that moves around the screen and eats food, with the ultimate goal of growing as long as possible without running into the walls or its own body.
+Built using React JS, this game utilizes the React hooks useState and useEffect to efficiently handle state updates and side effects.

-The game has several features such as,
+Players can look forward to several exciting features, including:

+- Different types of food (fruits & special food) that, when consumed, cause the snake to grow in length and experience a boost in speed.
+- The option to play using arrow keys from the keyboard, or use the automatic play feature, in which the snake moves on its own using a pathfinding library to find the shortest path to the food.
-- The size of the game canvas adjusts to the size of the browser window
+- A dynamic game canvas that adjusts to the size of the browser window.
-- The game has different types of food, some of which give a temporary boost of speed or make the snake grow faster
+- A score counter that displays the total score, number of fruits consumed, and number of special food consumed.
-- There is a game over state when the snake collides with the wall or its own body
+- A game over state triggered when the snake collides with the wall or its own body.
-- The game has a score counter
-- The game has a option for auto play, where the snake moves automatically.
-- The game uses pathfinding library to find the shortest path to the food in auto play mode.
+- Overall, this game offers a challenging and engaging experience for players of all skill levels.

 ## Getting Started

 To get started, simply clone or download the repository and run the game locally on your machine.

 git clone https://github.com/karthik-s-k/my-snake-game.git
-cd my-game
+cd my-snake-game

 ## Prerequisites